The Big Lebowski (1998)

 As they pull up to the mansion, they see Bunny's red convertible crashed into some shrubbery near the front fountain.
 Bunny is running around the grounds naked while, inside, Brandt attempts to pick up her discarded clothes.
 He tells them that Bunny went to visit friends in Palm Springs without telling anyone and she has returned.
 Despite his protests, Walter and Dude walk past him into the study where a stern-looking Lebowski sits.
 Dude demands an answer; he accuses Lebowski of keeping the million for himself while he used The Dude as a scapegoat to cover up for the missing money.
 Lebowski says that it's his word against Dude's and no one would believe a 'deadbeat' over him.
 This angers Walter who figures Lebowski to be a fake handicap besides a phony millionaire and lifts Lebowski out of his chair, dropping him to the floor.
 However, Lebowski lies still on the floor, whimpering, and Dude tells Walter to help him back in his chair.

-At the bowling alley, Donny misses a strike for the first time and puzzles over this as Walter drones about Vietnam to Dude who doesn't seem to be paying attention as he paints over his fingernails with clear polish.
+At the bowling alley, Donny misses a strike for the first time and puzzles over this as Walter drones on about the war in Kuwait as it relates to Vietnam to The Dude who doesn't seem to be paying attention as he paints over his fingernails with clear polish.
 Jesus walks over, criticizing the change in schedule from Saturday to Wednesday before issuing sexual threats.
 The Dude, Walter, and Donny sit unfazed.
-As they leave the alley and head into the parking lot, they are faced by the three nihilists who stand in front of The Dude's flaming car.
+As they leave the alley and head into the parking lot, they are faced by the three nihilists who stand in front of The Dude's flaming car with a portable radio blasting German techno music.
 "Well, they finally did it," he despairs.
 "They killed my fucking car."

 The nihilists demand the money or they will kill the girl but Dude tells them that he knows they never had the girl (Bunny) in the first place.
 The nihilists reply that they don't care and still want the money but Dude tries to explain that Lebowski's money was never valid; he never intended to pay them off and Walter shouts that without a hostage, there is no ransom.
 Franz complains that his girlfriend had to give up her pinky toe because she thought she was getting $1 million but they'll settle for whatever Walter, Donny, and Dude have in their pockets.
 Donny, in the back, asks if the men are going to hurt them and Walter assures him that they're nihilists and cowards as Dude pulls out his wallet.
 When Walter refuses to take his own out, Uli pulls out a sword and Walter engages in a fight with them, throwing his bowling ball into Franz's stomach.
-Dude hits Kieffer over the head with his own radio while Walter attacks Uli and bites off his ear, spitting it into the air.
-He turns around and sees Donny on the ground, clutching his chest from having a heart attack.
-Walter comforts him as Dude runs into the alley to call for an ambulance.
+Walter attacks Uli and bites off his ear, spitting it into the air.
+He unloads a heavy hit to Uli's face, calling him an "anti-Semite".
+He also hits Kieffer in the face with his radio and bashes him in the back, knocking him out.
+He turns around and sees Donny on the ground, clutching his chest.
+Walter comforts him, saying Donnie's having a heart attack.
+He orders The Dude to call an ambulance.

 At the bowling alley, the Stranger sits at the bar as the Dude orders two beers.
 They greet each other and the Stranger asks how he's been doing.
 "Oh, you know, strikes and gutters, ups and downs," answers The Dude as he collects his beers and goes to leave.
 The Stranger tells him to take it easy and The Dude turns to reply, "Yeah, well, The Dude abides."